Can You Eat Every Part of the Moringa Tree?

 Moringa Flowers Edible

-They contain protein, carbohydrates, and even more dietary fiber than Moringa leaves do.
-And they also contain the same anti-inflammatory properties as the leaves.
+While Moringa leaves boast a slightly higher nutritional content, the flowers are no slouch either.
+Packed with essential vitamins, minerals, protein, carbohydrates, and even more dietary fiber than Moringa leaves, they also share the anti-inflammatory properties found in the leaves.

-Additional reading can be found here, at Morningarden’s signature Moringa 101 post:
+Additional reading can be found here, at Morning Garden’s signature Moringa 101 post:

 Moringa Seed Oil: A Healthy Alternative to Vegetable Oil